mansoorshah007/Brain-Tumor-Detection-CNN/README.md

-Certainly!
-Here's a basic README file for your project structure:

----

 # Brain Tumor Detection Project

 This project aims to detect brain tumors using a custom model.
 It includes a web-based front end built with Streamlit for user interaction and visualization.